 - Prepare your first sale or discount to celebrate your new store launch.

 Step 7 - Publish

-When you're ready to share your site with the world, visit Publishing your site.
+When you're ready to share your site with the world, visit Publishing or hiding your site.

 After changing the site visibility to Live to make your site public, check the following things.

 - If you've set any page passwords, remove them individually.